akeneo/onboarder-helpcenter/content/md/retailer-onboarder/suppliers-management/manage-supplier.md

 ![Supplier excel file example](../img/RETAILER_Supplier-import-example.png)

 ::: info
-When you create a supplier, the supplier contact user receives a welcome email.
+When you create a supplier, the supplier contact receives a welcome email.
 :::

 ::: warning